Info and FAQ

 How can I talk to my child while he or she is at camp?
 Family and friends may write e-mails or send mail and packages to their camper (P.O.
 Box 435 Hartfield, VA 23071).
 Campers love to get mail!
 You may also send stamps and stationary with your camper for them to write to you.

 To send an email to your camper, simply log into the same site you registered your camper.
 There is an email and picture link at the top of the page where you can send emails and look at pictures.
 Emails are given out at lunch every day.
 Any email send after 11 AM will be handed out the following day at lunch

 Cell phones are not permitted at camp.
+This is a great time for your child to be “off the grid” of technology to experience God and nature.
 The camp will call you if we need you.
 We believe in letting parents know what’s going on as much as we can.
 We will call you if your camper is ill, needs medication you have not previously authorized, is emotionally distraught, or we need to consult you on behavior issues.
 We do our best to communicate with parents anything we think you will be concerned about.